alexandershov/raytracer/devlog.md

   from this block in all directions.
 * What there's a need for camera & screen in raytracing?
   Is there a camera in real life?
+* How does mirrors work in real life?
 * Why we need self.height - 1 in set_pixel?